 3 Trends to Avoid Completely

 There are certain topics that are in your best interest to stay away from altogether.
-Some of these may be obvious, but as you’ll see with each example, huge brands have made these very mistakes.
+Some of these may be obvious, but as you’ll see with each example, huge brands have made these very marketing mistakes.
 Contact MARION if you decide you need professional social media marketing in Austin to avoid a social media mishap!

 1. Death, Tragedy, and Serious Events